-Except for the abovementioned financial instruments traded in active markets, the fair value of other financial instruments are based on the valuation techniques.
+The fair value of financial instruments is based on the valuation techniques.
 The fair value using valuation techniques refers to the current fair value of other financial instruments with similar conditions and characteristics, or using a discounted cash flow method, or other valuation techniques which include model calculating with observable market data at the reporting date.

 The fair value of equity securities-unlisted company is determined by reference to market valuations for similar operating entities quoted in an active market based on the net assets value of investees.
-The significant unobservable input is primarily the liquidity discounts, 28% for 2018.
+The significant unobservable input is primarily the liquidity discounts, 28% for 2019.
 The estimated fair value would increase (decrease) if the liquidity discount rate were lower (higher).